 These highly trained officers gather intelligence, perform undercover operations, and execute search warrants in order to combat crime.

-The Unit frequently networks with outside agencies and recently joined forces with the federal U.S. Marshal’s Task Force.
+The Unit frequently networks with outside agencies and joined forces with the federal U.S. Marshal’s Task Force.
 The “deputized” officers work closely with federal agents in order to locate wanted fugitives.
-The Unit was instrumental in incorporating Sheboygan County’s Most Wanted List that is published in the Plymouth Review and on this website.
+The Unit was instrumental in incorporating Sheboygan County’s Most Wanted List that is on this website.
 This endeavor has met with much success in apprehending wanted fugitives and could not be done without the public’s involvement.

 The Unit recognizes the need for community involvement in order to “take back the streets” and encourages anyone with information on criminal activity to contact the Street Crimes Unit.
 The Unit is available for public presentations that concentrate on educating the public on gang activity and answering questions about criminal activity in a neighborhood.

 Officer Lucas Haese

 Any information provided to the Street Crimes Unit is confidential.